cknightdevelopment/cknightdevelopment.github.io/_posts/2016-05-20-file-to-a-file-with-nlog.markdown

 tags: [NLog, .NET]
 ---

-NLog is an [open source](https://github.com/NLog/NLog) API for .NET that has rich logging functionality, making it easy to produce and manage logs for your application.
+NLog is an [open source](https://github.com/NLog/NLog) API for .NET that has rich logging functionality, making it easy to create and manage logs for your application.
+We will go through the process of configuring NLog to log exceptions to a file on the local file system.

 ### Overview

 NLog lets you to combine messages and with contextual information (e.g. date/time, severity, thread, process, environment, etc.), format them according to your preference, and send them to one or more targets.
 These targets can include a file (covered in this post), Event Log, database, email, etc. There are a few simple steps to have NLog begin logging to a file:

-1. Install the `NLog` and `NLog Configuration` package into your project via NuGet in Visual Studio
+1. Install the `NLog` and `NLog.Config` package into your project via NuGet in Visual Studio
 2. Add a logging target to `NLog.config` (this file is added automatically when the NuGet packages are installed)
 3. Add a logger to `NLog.config` that utilizes the target you created
 4. Create a new `Logger` object and use the methods it provides

 ### Basic Example

-For our example we are going to configure NLog to log exceptions to a file.
+For our simple example we are going to configure NLog to log exceptions to a file.
 We could just as easily configure it to do trace logging, log warning messages, etc.

 #### Install NuGet Packages

-The first thing we need to do is install the `NLog` and `NLog Configuration` packages into our project via NuGet.
+The first thing we need to do is install the `NLog` and `NLog.Config` packages into our project via NuGet.
 This will add the NLog library to the project references, as well as the NLog.config (and the corresponding XML schema NLog.xsd) that is used to configure NLog.

 #### Configure Target and Logger